Person-Centered Practice

 People First Language

-People-first language emphasizes the individuality, equality and dignity of people with disabilities.
-Rather than defining people primarily by their disability, people-first language conveys respect by emphasizing the fact that people with disabilities are first and foremost just that—people.
+The people-first language emphasizes the individuality, equality, and dignity of people with disabilities.
+Rather than defining people primarily by their disability, people-first language conveys respect by emphasizing that people with disabilities are, first and foremost, just people.
 Employers should use people-first language when communicating about disability issues, whether verbally or in writing.

 Self Identification

 ProWorks encourages the use of “people-first” language.
-People-first language is defined as choosing words about persons with disabilities that define the person first, not the disability.
+People-first language is choosing words about persons with disabilities that define the person first, not the disability.
 It is important to define who the person “is” before defining what disability that person may have.
-Language is powerful and our words impact how others are viewed.
+Language is powerful, and our words impact how others are viewed.
 It is also important to note, however, that some people with disabilities, particularly younger people, are choosing to use “identity-first” language such as “autistic” or “disabled.”
-How a person chooses to self-identify should be their choice, and should not be corrected or admonished if they choose not to use identify-first language.
+How a person self-identifies should be their choice and should not be corrected or admonished if they choose not to use identify-first language.